 TP/TP+FN

 The higher the sensitivity the more confidence you can have in a positive test and the more confidence you have in ruling out the people with the negative test.
-In the extreme case of a sensitivity of 100% or 1 all negative tests will be true negative and can be rules out of having the disease.
-Hence the acronym SNOUT (SeNsitivity OUT).
+In the extreme case of a sensitivity of 100% or 1, all negative tests will be true negative and can be ruled out of having the disease; Hence the acronym SNOUT (SeNsitivity OUT).

 Specificity